 A typical use case for the `

 Include` method is building search-as-you-type functionality.
 Perform a regular free text search _and_ include documents whose title contains a word that starts with user input.
-For instance, you are building search-as-you-type functionality for blog posts, and the user enters _Bar_ into the search box.
+For instance, you build search-as-you-type functionality for blog posts, and the user enters _Bar_ into the search box.

 It may be that the user is searching for _bar_, or maybe the user is about to type in _Barcelona_.
-To retrieve sensible suggestions, perform a regular free-text search but also include blog posts where the title (or other important but short fields) contains a word that starts with _bar_.
+To retrieve sensible suggestions, perform a regular free-text search and include blog posts where the title (or other important but short fields) contains a word starting with _bar_.